Monday 2:00 – 6:00

 14. Kansas law defines the term “weapons” in K.S.A 21-6301 and provides regulations for concealed carry of weapons in the Personal and Family Protection Act at https://ag.ks.gov/docs/default-source/documents/concealed-carry-statutes.pdf.
 Within the bounds of those laws, the open carry of firearms and possession of weapons is strictly prohibited, except by certified law enforcement personnel.

-15. Persons entering the library should be wearing a shirt and pants.
+15. Persons entering the library should be wearing clothes (top and bottom) that provide enough cover to be decent.].
 Public indecency is NOT allowed in the library per state law K.S.A.
 21-5513.

 16. When using the libraries public bathroom, door must be closed when in use.

 Patrons may print documents (in black and white) from the computer at the cost of 25 cents per page.

 Patrons may make copies on the copier at the cost of 25 cents per page.

 Color printing or copying can only be done with the approval of library staff at the cost of 50 cents per page.